-In addition to threats created by limited habitat and vehicle strikes, panthers are impacted by disease, reduction in available prey, and intraspecies aggression, that is, fighting and competition between panthers over limited territory.
-The combination of these factors push the panthers closer towards extinction.
+In addition to threats created by limited habitat and vehicle strikes, panthers are impacted by disease, genetic issues, reduction in available prey, and intraspecies aggression (fighting and competition between panthers over limited territory).
+The combination of these factors pushes the panthers closer towards extinction.

-What is being done to help Florida panther survival?
+What is being done to help Florida panthers?

-The Nature Conservancy is leading an effort to conserve panther habitat by establishing connections to existing protected lands, that encompass a variety of habitat types, from native lands to working lands.
+TNC is leading an effort to conserve panther habitat by establishing connections to existing protected lands, that encompass a variety of habitat types, from native lands to working lands.
 We’ve protected thousands of acres of prime panther habitat within the Greater Everglades as well as those in the panther corridor near the Caloosahatchee River.
-The Conservancy is determined to build on this foundation, by protecting and restoring key landscapes and connections north of the river up into central Florida.
+TNC is determined to build on this foundation by protecting and restoring key landscapes.
+How we've already helped.